 To share an analysis result as a web tool, ensure that you have sufficient publishing permissions and that the versions of ArcGIS Pro and ArcGIS Enterprise are compatible.
 The role of a portal login account should be either Administrator or a custom role.
 If the role is custom, the minimum requirement is an existing default Publisher role with the Publish web tool option of the administrative privileges .
 To learn more about compatibility of ArcGIS Pro to ArcGIS Enterprise versions, see Web tool compatibility.

 You can share a web tool to a federated server from ArcGIS Pro 1.4 and later using the Share as a web tool pane or Python.
+See Web tool compatibility and Publish web tools in a Python script.
 You can use ArcGIS Enterprise or Python to publish a geoprocessing service to a stand-alone server from ArcGIS Pro 2.3 or later.
-To learn more, see Publish web tools in a Python script.

 Add a tool

 When sharing a web tool, the process starts with the result of a model or script tool.
 You can build a web tool using multiple results.
 Any successful geoprocessing history item can be included in a web tool to be published as a service.
 Adding multiple tools is a good technique when grouping similar tools or tools that are part of a workflow.

 A new tool cannot be added to an existing web tool.
 You must republish the existing tool and include the new tool in a new, single geoprocessing service (web tool).

 By default, a web tool is only accessible by the account from which is was created.
 The web tool can be shared within the organization, with specific groups, or with everyone.